krish-rm/plant-health-dashboard/docs/deployment_guide.md

 1. Go to your **Cloud Composer Environment > Airflow UI**
 2. Navigate to the **Admin** tab → **Variables**
 3. Click on **"Import Variables"** (upper right corner)
-4. Upload the `airflow_variables.json` file from your local machine
+4. Upload the `airflow_variables.json` file from your local folder

 ⚠️ Note: Ensure all paths and project IDs in the JSON are correct before uploading.